NashTech-Labs/pushed-image-to-ACR-and-test-using-terratest/README.md

 # Push the docker image to the ACR and run the test case to check the image is pushed or not.

-### When you create a ACR then you need to identify that image is pushed or not.
+### When you create a ACR and push the image to ACR then you need to validate that image is pushed or not.
 You can test this by using terratest.

 ### Follow the below steps to run the terratest code: